 It typically takes around a month to make custom orthodontic appliances.
-First, there is a mold taken, which is shipped to a separate company where they make appliances and then shipped back to the orthodontist.
-Typically this process takes somewhere between 3 to 4 weeks.
+First, a mold is taken, shipped to a separate company where they make appliances, and then shipped back to the orthodontist.
+Typically, this process takes somewhere between 3 to 4 weeks.

 Do custom orthodontics hurt or feel uncomfortable while wearing?

-When undergoing orthodontic treatment patients should remember to be consistent with their oral health, and very on top of it because orthodontic appliances are known to be a cause of oral health problems post treatment.
-Some ways to keep up with your oral health is to remember to floss twice a day (or after every meal), and floss at least once a day, use a fluoridated toothpaste, clean your appliance after you eat, avoid soda and candy, and keep up with your dental cleanings.
+When undergoing orthodontic treatment, patients should remember to be consistent with their oral health and very on top of it because orthodontic appliances cause oral health problems post-treatment.
+Some ways to keep up with your oral health is to remember to floss twice a day (or after every meal) and floss at least once a day, use fluoridated toothpaste, clean your appliance after you eat, avoid soda and candy, and keep up with your dental cleanings.

 Visit Our Flower Mound, TX Orthodontics Practice

-Dr. Sankey will recommend an orthodontic appliance when necessary to restore balance and health to your smile.
-When dental problems are left untreated, it can result in a more complex dental problem.
-It is important to note that some orthodontic appliances may cause minimal discomfort as patients adjust to their new device.
+An orthodontic appliance is one of Dr. Sankey’s services to the public.
+When necessary, Dr. Sankey will recommend an orthodontic appliance to restore balance and health to your smile.
+When left untreated, dental problems can result in a more complex dental issue.
+It is important to note that some orthodontic appliances may cause minimal discomfort as patients adjust to their new devices.

-Our team at Flower Mound Orthodontics makes every effort to ensure our patients are receiving treatment plans tailored to their needs.
+Our team at Flower Mound Orthodontics makes every effort to ensure our patients receive treatment plans tailored to their needs.
 During your visit, Dr. Sankey will evaluate your teeth and jaw to determine which dental appliance is right for you.

 Explore your oral appliance options with our team at Flower Mound Orthodontics.
-To schedule an appointment, call 972.833.8212 or request an appointment online.
+To schedule an appointment, call us at 972.833.8212 or request a dental exam online.